-Our 24/7 confidential crisis line is dedicated to responding to issues of domestic violence and serves as the primary contact for persons seeking crisis counselling and guidance as well as access to safe shelter.
+Our 24/7 confidential crisis line is dedicated to responding to issues of domestic abuse and serves as the primary contact for persons seeking crisis counselling and guidance as well as access to safe shelter.
 This number is available to all persons in the community including women, men, and children.

 If you are being hurt by your partner, or you suspect someone you know is, call this number.
-We will look after you from there.
+If it is an emergency, please dial 911.

-Victims of domestic violence in the Cayman Islands have 24 hours a day, 7 days a week access to our Emergency Shelter.
+Victims of domestic abuse in the Cayman Islands have 24 hours a day, 7 days a week access to our Emergency Shelter.
 In our four-bedroom facility we can provide housing for up to 26 women and children at one time.

 Various services are available to our shelter residents: